The secrets behind the Getty Center

 “This is breaking news, the elite people, ‘the cavers’ is how they called themselves are the millionaire who have an opportunity to buy a condo underground,” he said.

-He proceeds, “There’s a government living underground with metropolitanism, they don’t want media to know about them.
+He proceeds, “There’s a government living underground, they don’t want media to know about them.

 “They don’t want questions and to prove there’s no such called “tube” that get’s you to the underground city.”

-Summers, claims there’s a city built underneath the Getty, which has an incredible amount of valuable paintings that are protect and to preserved.
+Summers, claims there’s a city built underneath the Getty, which has an incredible amount of valuable paintings that are protected and preserved.

 “Regular people like you and I and the people you see around here with their children running around, don’t have a minimum chance for refuge underground.